openSUSE/vagrant-ceph/README.md

 ## Adding Vagrant boxes

-Skip this section if you use standard boxes from [Vagrant Cloud](https://app.vagrantup.com/opensuse)

-Next, add the vagrant box.
+There are couple of methods to add boxes.

+### Adding box from the command line

+`$ vagrant box add --provider libvirt --name opensuse/Kubic-kubeadm-cri-o https://download.opensuse.org/repositories/devel:/kubic:/images/openSUSE_Tumbleweed/openSUSE-Tumbleweed-Kubic.x86_64-15.0-kubeadm-cri-o-Vagrant-x86_64-Build14.1.vagrant.libvirt.box`

+That will add the box from the link and name it as stated in `--name` parameter.

+### Boxes from the Vagrant Cloud

+Standard boxes from [Vagrant Cloud](https://app.vagrantup.com/opensuse) shouldn't be explicitly added.
+When you use it in `BOX` environment or Vagrant file, vagrant first search it in the cloud and downloads it.
+Example of standard box is `BOX="opensuse/openSUSE-15.0-x86_64" vagrant up`, that will be found and download automatically from the cloud.

+### Boxes from local files

 Choose the box you wish to use from the boxes subdirectory.

 `$ ls boxes/`

 <pre>
-Kubic_kubeadm.x86_64.libvirt.json
-Kubic_MicroOS.x86_64.libvirt.json
 openSUSE-13.2.x86_64-1.13.2.libvirt-Build21.39.json
 openSUSE-13.2.x86_64-1.13.2.virtualbox-Build21.39.json
 sle12-sp3.x86_64-0.0.1.libvirt.json